 Housing in Hong Kong

-While there are different types of housing available, actual houses are rare and most people end up in one of the many apartment blocks.
+Housing in Hong Kong ranges from cramped accommodation to high-end apartments and places with luxury amenities and doormen.
+While there are different types of housing available, actual houses are rare, and most people end up in one of the many apartment blocks.

-Renting a house
+Renting a House or Apartment

 On the upside, most apartments easily meet the highest standards of living.
 Older buildings are often renovated to offer their tenants the same comfort as new housing developments.

 No matter whether you decide to look for a place on your own or to hire someone who specializes in renting in Hong Kong, make sure to search the land registry for information on the property you are about to rent.
 Check if there is a mortgage on the property or not and whether the mortgagee has agreed to lease the place.
-This is important!
 If you rent the property without the mortgagee’s consent, you run the risk of being evicted on short notice.

 If something seems dodgy to you and you are not sure if you can trust the owner of a property you are interested in, you can always hire a lawyer to investigate the offer for you.
-Expats and foreigners are often subject to fraud as they are unfamiliar with local customs and the usual procedure for renting in Hong Kong.
+Expats are often subject to fraud as they are unfamiliar with local customs and the usual procedure for renting in Hong Kong.

-A general rule of thumb: If something does not feel right, no matter what it is, don’t sign the lease.
+As a general rule of thumb, if something does not feel right, no matter what it is, do not sign the lease.
 If you are searching for a place online, try to do some research on the landlord or landlady.
-If other expats had a bad experience with this person, they will probably have shared their experiences of renting in Hong Kong in blogs or on expat forums.
+If other expats had a bad experience with this person, they might have shared their experiences in blogs or on expat forums.